forrtproject/forrtproject.github.io/content/glossary/_index.md

 👀 [The [Open Access link](https://rdcu.be/cHsqM) to the copy-edited version at the publisher's website, and here's the [postprint](https://doi.org/10.31222/osf.io/kdqcw) which is the same as the published version.] ⬅️

-👀 [[Open Access Link](rdcu.be/cHsqM) to copy-edited version at the publisher's website, and here's the [postprint](https://doi.org/10.31222/osf.io/kdqcw) which is the same as the published version.] ⬅️

 {{% /alert %}}

 The list of terms we have drafted and reviewed can be found on the left if you are viewing this page on a computer screen or bigger, otherwise they can be found at the bottom of the page.
 If you hover a word, you will be able to read the full description of the term.
 To know more about a term, including references, simply click on it and it will bring you to the term page.